 - Roll the pastry up tightly along the long side to the middle, then repeat from the other side.

-- Wrap in the paper and chill in the fridge for several hours.
-If you're short of time 20 minutes in the freezer should do it.
+- Wrap in the paper and chill in the fridge for an hour.
+If you're short of time place in the freezer for 20 minutes.